 Latex condoms, made from natural rubber, are the strongest and most widely used condoms.
 They provide the best protection from STIs.
 In one review reported in Contraception, the authors found that latex condoms rarely broke or slipped off during sex or withdrawal, making the risk of STI exposure during use in pregnancy small.

-Latex condoms, however, are more likely to deteriorate during storage, on exposure to heat, or to oil-based lubricants such as Vaseline, mineral, baby oils and over-the-counter vaginal treatments such as anti-yeast medicines.
+Latex condoms, however, are more likely to deteriorate during storage, on exposure to heat, or to oil-based lubricants such as Vaseline, mineral oil, baby oil, and over-the-counter vaginal treatments. such as anti-yeast medicines.
 This can lead to breakage and STI exposure if used.
 Pregnant women should take care not to use condoms exposed to these conditions and to use only water-based lubricants.

 Non-latex condoms are made from polyurethane, a petroleum-based synthetic plastic or other synthetic materials.
 Polyurethane condoms, marketed since 1994, are the most commonly used non-latex condoms.
 Though they are thinner and less elastic than latex condoms, they are also very strong and provide effective STI protection.